-CPI worked closely with the Engineering, Procurement, and Construction (EPC) firm as well as the end user customer to define, select, and engineer the equipment best suited to safely and effectively treat emissions from the paint spray booth.
+CPI worked closely with the paint finishing systems EPC (Engineering, Procurement, and Construction) firm as well as the end user customer to define, select, and engineer the equipment best suited to safely and effectively treat emissions from the automotive paint booth.
 In this application the paint spray booth exhaust contains VOCs including siloxanes, methanol, ethanol, acetone, and formaldehyde.
 When oxidized, the siloxanes present in the 2K clear coat solvents will form an inorganic particulate, silicone dioxide (SiO2), which clings to hot, metallic surfaces and forms a destructive and efficiency robbing barrier layer in the exhaust system and thermal oxidizer.
 The Silicone Series Regenerative Thermal Oxidizer includes a special media designed to handle the light particulate loading while providing reduced pressure drops and the highest thermal efficiency.
 This Silicone Series design extends the duration between media changes.

 Thermal treatment of VOCs and other air pollutants works by a simple reaction of the harmful hydrocarbon-based air pollutants with oxygen and heat.
 In this environment, the VOCs are oxidized to form harmless inert by-products like CO2, water vapor (H2O), and usable heat.
 These harmless by-products are released to the atmosphere or used within primary or secondary energy recovery techniques to further lower the operational costs.